Claudia Umpiérrez: The first professional woman referee of Uruguay

-On 24 February, she was designated by the Referees' Association to be an referee on the first day of the second round of the Second Division, in a match between Central Español and Tacuarembó.
+On 24 February, she was designated by the Referees' Association to be a referee on the first day of the second round of the Second Division, in a match between Central Español and Tacuarembó.

 On 1 March it was announced that the president of Peñarol, Juan Pedro Damiani, would invite Umpiérrez for the inaugural match of the club's stadium, in recognition of Women's Month.

 She made history on 5 March 2016, becoming the first woman to lead an official professional match in Uruguay.
 She officiated in Parque Palermo before some 400 people, in a meeting between Central Español and Tacuarembó on the first day of the second round of the Second Division.
 At 33 years and 59 days old, Umpiérrez said of her first official professional experience:

 I felt good, very happy.
 I had a nice reception from the players; they cooperated at all times, so content and happy to have already passed the 90 minutes.

 Her second match, refereeing on 19 March, was between Torque and Cerro Largo at Estadio José Nasazzi.
 She issued seven yellow cards and one red.

 On 28 March, she was the fourth official of the inaugural match of the Estadio Campeón del Siglo, between Peñarol and River Plate, a match that ended 4–1 in favor of los carboneros.

 At the end of April, she traveled to Miami to attend a FIFA seminar and a physical test.
 She passed the test and was designated as an official for the 2016 Summer Olympics in the women's football championship.

 She debuted at the 2016 Summer Olympics on 6 August, refereeing the US-France clash in the group stage.
 She gave one yellow card to each team, and the Americans won 1–0.
 Then she had another chance, on 12 August, in the quarterfinals.
 She refereed the match between Canada and France, which ended 1–0 in favor of the Canadians.
 In all, she served as the central referee twice, and once as the fourth official in the 2016 Rio de Janeiro Olympics.

 On 31 August she was selected by the Referees' Association to lead a First Division match in Uruguay for the first time.

 History was made on 4 September 2016, when for the first time a woman was the central referee of a Uruguayan First Division match.
 Claudia Umpiérrez oversaw the match between River Plate and Boston River at Estadio Saroldi.